 Obesity is one of the most serious concerns dogging nutritional and medical experts.
-It is rising to epidemic levels in modern world.
-Almost half on the adult population in US and other industrialized nations is recorded to be obese.
-Ironically, the real problem with obesity is not just about being overweight or looking “not so pleasant.”
-Scientific and medical research link obesity to a number of life-threatening medical conditions like Coronary ailments, Diabetes, and hypertension.
+The rate of obesity is rising to epidemic levels in the modern world.
+Almost half of the adults in the US and other industrialized nations are obese.
+Contrary to what some people may think, the real problem with obesity is not about one’s appearance.
+Scientific and medical research links obesity to a number of life-threatening medical conditions like coronary ailments, diabetes, and hypertension.

 There are a number of established factors that contribute to obesity.
-Here are just some of them:
+Here are just a few of them:

-- Genetics.
-Obesity has a definite linkage with genetics.
-However, hereditary obesity can be controlled through healthy life style, workout and regulated diet.
+- Genetics: Obesity has a definite link with genetics.
+However, hereditary obesity can be controlled through a healthy lifestyle, a workout regimen, and a regulated diet.

-- Unhealthy Lifestyle.
-Digitalization and social media have created a modern lifestyle that is mostly tied to computer screens.
-Busy business schedules and job pressures are also adding to a lifestyle that is devoid of any physical activity like workout, jogging and gym.
-All factors added up; a modern human is just not burning enough calories.
-The access calories get stored in the form of fat and result in obesity over time.
+- Unhealthy Lifestyle: Digitalization and social media have created a modern lifestyle that is mostly tied to computer screens.
+Busy work schedules and occupational pressures also deter people from jogging, going to the gym, and exercising.
+All things considered, most modern humans just don’t burn enough calories.
+The excess calories get stored as fat and result in obesity over time.

 - Calculate how many calories your body needs to maintain your existing weight.
 These are called your maintenance calories.

-- Initially deduct 10% (to a maximum of 500Kcal) off the total maintenance calories.
-It is important to understand that drastically reducing your calories will result in muscle and water loss—not fat loss.
+- Initially, deduct 10% (to a maximum of 500Kcal) off the total maintenance calories.
+It is important to understand that drastically reducing your calorie intake will result in muscle and water loss—not fat loss.

 - Split your maintenance calories over 5 or 6 meals (rather than 2 or 3).
 You should aim to eat every 3-4 hours.

-- Cut out all simple carbohydrates (except straight after exercise, eat whole grain, and high fiber foods.)
+- Cut out all simple carbohydrates (except straight after exercise, in which case you should eat whole grain and high fiber foods.)

-- Make simple replacements in your diet, Sweetener in place of sugar, diet drinks in place of full sugar drinks, use leaner cuts of meat etc. At first these changes may be difficult but you will get used to them and make vital calorie savings every day.
+- Make simple replacements in your diet: sweetener instead of sugar, diet drinks instead of full-sugar drinks, leaner cuts of meat, etc. At first, these changes may be difficult, but you will get used to them and make vital calorie savings every day.

-- Try to eat low carb (complex only!), low fat and moderate protein.
+- Try to eat foods that are low-carb (complex only!), low-fat and moderate-protein.

-- Supplementing your diet can make fat loss easier.
-A diet high in protein can help preserve muscle (more muscle means an increase in metabolism).
+- Supplement your diet.
+A diet high in protein can help preserve muscle, and more muscle means an increase in metabolism.
 There are also some fat loss supplements available which help boost your metabolism.
-This is useful as your metabolism may slow during extended periods of dieting.
+These supplements can be useful because your metabolism may slow during extended periods of dieting.

-These dietary and lifestyle tips can help you in fighting obesity.
+These dietary and lifestyle tips can help you fight obesity.

 REMEMBER!
-Obesity is a very serious health condition and no one can help you unless you are really interested in handling it.
+Obesity is a very serious health condition, and no one can help you unless you are truly interested in helping yourself.
 Start fighting obesity today.
-IT IS NEVER TOO LATE.
+It is never too late!